 - a.
 ICMTM shall be computed for all trades which are executed and result into closing out of open positions. - b.
 ICMTM shall be calculated based on weighted average prices of trades. - c.
 ICMTM shall be adjusted against the free collateral of the Clients on a real time basis. - d.
 Crystallized losses at a contract level for a client shall be adjusted against crystallized profits at that time, if any, from another contract for the same client to arrive at client level profit or loss. - e.
-ICMTM so blocked/ adjusted shall be released at beginning of the next settlement date before the market starts - f.
-Adjustment of intraday crystallized losses shall not be done from Minimum Liquid Net-worth (MLN) of the Clearing Member. - g.
-Reports containing details of intraday crystallized MTM loss shall also be provided to the members at end of the day.
+The amount blocked towards Intraday Crystallised Mark to Market Margins shall be unblocked at the beginning of the next settlement day - f.
+Adjustment of intraday crystallized mark to market losses shall not be done from Minimum Liquid Net-worth (MLN) of the Clearing Member.

-11. Minimum Liquid Net-worth
+11. Minimum Liquid Net-worth (MLN)